-How Spousal Benefits Work10
+How Spousal Benefits Work12

 If you are a married individual who had little to no earnings throughout your working years, Social Security can be received through spousal benefits.
-Once your working spouse files and collects his or her benefit, you can also file and start receiving half of your working spouse's full retirement age amount.
+Once your working spouse files and collects his or her benefit, you may also be eligible to file and start receiving half of your working spouse's full retirement age amount.
 As the non-working spouse, you may file for benefits before FRA; however, you will receive a reduced spousal benefit.